deschman/5SDrug/README.md

 The ["Overleaf project"](https://www.overleaf.com/project/64ed0e08cd636777ff5ceb63) will house all written work.

 ## Environment
-torch
+* torch
-dill
+* dill
-numpy
+* numpy
+* scipy

 ## Implementation
-This is a multi-label binary classification task.
-It looks like HW4 will be useful.
+Run the main.py file to run our code.

-### Data ETL
+### Data
 Data is sourced from the [MIMIC website](https://physionet.org/content/mimiciii/1.4/).
-Documentation can be found there as well.
-The provided code base only provides the datasets, so we have no guide for this.
-We could also use their provided data - this seems like the best use of time.
+However, we use the preprocessed data found in the original code base linked above.

 ### Model
 Section 3 of the paper details the requirements of the model.
-We can also use the aforementioned code base as a guide.
+We use the original implementation.

-### Evaluation